fosspost/notes.fosspost.org/README.md

 [![Patreon](http://i.imgur.com/qPoaRnH.png)](https://www.patreon.com/fossproject)

+Our project is still booting up!
+Feel free to leave us your feedback about anything.

 ## Contributing

 Check [our GitHub repository](https://github.com/foss-project/fossnotes).
 You can send us a pull request from there.
 There's an automatic synchronization between this GitHub repository and the website.
 Your newly-added notes should be live in an hour or two.